tearne/library/python/05_scrollBit/snake/readMe.md

 * Plug the micro:bit into the computer using the micro USB port.
 It will spring into life and also appear as a  flash drive, but we can ignore that.
 By the way, you don't need to eject it or power it down - you just yank it out, even when it's running a program.
 * Type `ufs ls` in the termianl.
 This command should connect to the micro:bit and list the files currenty loaded into it.

-# Upload code to the micro:bit
+# Install Code on micro:bit

 ## Add Source Code Folder
 * Copy the source code (python files) to a folder on your computer.